Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Brass Dragon Wyrmling.md

 "languages": "Draconic"
 "cr": "1"
 "actions":
-- "desc": "Melee Weapon Attack: dice: d20+4 (+4) to hit, reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
+Hit: 7 (1d10\
-    \ Hit: dice:1d10 + 2|text(7) (1d10 + 2) piercing damage."
+    \ + 2) piercing damage."
   "name": "Bite"
 - "desc": "The dragon uses one of the following breath weapons.\n\n- Fire Breath.\
     \ The dragon exhales fire in a 20-foot line that is 5 feet wide.
 Each creature\
-    \ in that line must make a DC 11 Dexterity saving throw, taking dice:4d6|text(14)\
+    \ in that line must make a DC 11 Dexterity saving throw, taking 14 (4d6) fire\
-    \ (4d6) fire damage on a failed save, or half as much damage on a successful\
+    \ damage on a failed save, or half as much damage on a successful one.  \n- Sleep\
-    \ one.  \n- Sleep Breath.
-The dragon exhales sleep gas in a 15-foot cone.\
+    \ Breath.
+The dragon exhales sleep gas in a 15-foot cone.
+Each creature in that\
-    \ Each creature in that area must succeed on a DC 11 Constitution saving throw\
-    \ or fall [[/5.
-Mechanics/Rules/Conditions.md#unconscious|unconscious]] for 1 minute.\
+    \ area must succeed on a DC 11 Constitution saving throw or fall [[/5.
+Mechanics/Rules/Conditions.md#unconscious|unconscious]]\
-    \ This effect ends for a creature if the creature takes damage or someone uses\
+    \ for 1 minute.
+This effect ends for a creature if the creature takes damage or\
-    \ an action to wake it.  "
+    \ someone uses an action to wake it.  "
   "name": "Breath Weapons (Recharge 5-6)"
 "source":
 - "MM"